tomuxmon/xml-mut/readme.md

 ## Architexture

-There are 4 crates so far. [xml-mut-data](xml-mut-data/) - is where all data structures of the XML mutation language reside. [xml-mut-parse](xml-mut-parse/) crate uses [nom](https://github.com/rust-bakery/nom) to parse XML mutation definition. [xml-mut-impl](xml-mut-impl/) uses [roxmltree](https://github.com/RazrFalcon/roxmltree) (read only xml tree) and extends it to be able to process XML with mutation definitions. [xml-mut-cli](xml-mut-cli/) uses [clap](https://github.com/clap-rs/clap) to combine both XML mutation parsing and read only xml extensions to process XML with mutation definitions.
+There are 4 crates so far. [xml-mut-data](xml-mut-data/) - is where all data structures of the XML mutation language reside. [xml-mut-parse](xml-mut-parse/) crate uses [nom](https://github.com/rust-bakery/nom) to parse XML mutation definition. [xml-mut-impl](xml-mut-impl/) uses [roxmltree](https://github.com/RazrFalcon/roxmltree) (read-only XML tree) and extends it to be able to process XML with mutation definitions. [xml-mut-cli](xml-mut-cli/) uses [clap](https://github.com/clap-rs/clap) to combine both XML mutation parsing and read-only XML extensions to process XML with mutation definitions.
 All of this is just in a proof of concept stage and will likely change in the future.

 ## Is it stable

 it is still version `0.0.0`.
-But you can try it our and report any issues you had.
+But you can try it out and report any issues you had.

 ## But tell me why

-Currently the only option to transform your XML is using [XSLT](https://www.w3.org/TR/xslt-30/).
-Most of the time it is an overkill.
-So for simple transformations simple readable definitions should be enough.
+Currently, the only option to transform your XML is using [XSLT](https://www.w3.org/TR/xslt-30/).
+Most of the time it is overkill.
+So for simple transformations, simple readable definitions should be enough.
 XSLT is nothing but readable.
 So xml-mut is trying to bring the simplicity of SQL (only the simple parts 😅) into XML transformation land.

 ## License